stfwi/engineers-tools/readme.md

   stack of ore before breaking.
 It's not repairable, so a new one has to be crafted - or get an IE Ore Crusher machine ASAP.

+- *Muslee Power Bar Press*: A manual food press that you can carry in your inventory, and use to create Muslee Melange Power Bars.
+These are quite nourishing snacks that can be eaten quickly.
+To make the bars, drop seeds and all food that you can find into the press, and take the Muslee Bars from the output slot.
+It also has a small internal storage for seeds and food.
+It is not possible to throw rotten or toxic food into the press, and the seeds have to be acceptable, too (wheat, melon, pumpkin).

 ----
 ### Mod pack integration, forking, back ports, bug reports, testing